Chapter 6:

 Alishia’s brow furrowed.
 “Who?
 Do you mean the people working at the hospital?”

 The air around them seemed to thicken, almost humming with energy.
-Alishia could feel it brushing against her skin, brushing the hair from her face.
+It brushed against her skin blowing the hair from her face.
 The world felt quieter here, though not silent—there was a subtle pulse, like the forest itself was alive, watching.

 Alishia nodded, her heart pounding, but there was no fear—only curiosity, and a strange, unshakable certainty.
 She didn’t know this boy, yet she felt as if she had been waiting for him all her life.

-As they moved deeper, the trees seemed to bend slightly, shadows stretching unnaturally, and every step forward felt like stepping further into a dream—or perhaps a memory she hadn’t lived yet.
+As they moved deeper, the trees seemed to bend slightly, shadows stretching unnaturally, and every step forward felt like stepping further into a dream—or perhaps a life she hadn’t lived yet.

 Kain’s voice cut through the quiet again, steady but low:

 Alishia swallowed hard.
-Her legs ached, her chest still heaved from the chase, yet she followed without hesitation.
-She didn’t know what awaited her, but for the first time since the world had shifted under her feet, she felt she was exactly where she was meant to be.
+Her legs ached, her chest still heaved from the chase, yet she followed even with hesitation.
+She didn’t know what awaited her, but for the first time since the world had shifted under her feet, she was exactly where she was meant to be.

 Kain stopped at the edge and turned to her.
 “We need to go in,” he said calmly, but there was an urgency beneath his tone.